masteranza/public/README.md

 # /public

 	My public self.
+	Based on Buster Benson's files.
 	Feel free to fork this and make it your own public self.